 The Book Library’s sales catalogue collection dates from 1722 to the present day.
+Sales catalogues are stored at Somerset House.

 We hold the following, but not complete: